mohankrishna225/Udagram_as_Microservices/README.md

 Project Link: https://github.com/mohankrishna225/Udagram_as_Microservices

+For deployment Version check git to version-2 and check the deployment files

 # Udagram

 Udagram is a simple cloud application developed alongside the Udacity Cloud Engineering Nanodegree.
 It allows users to register and log into a web client, post photos to the feed, and process photos using an image filtering microservice.